Dave031387/TextTemplateProcessor/README.md

 > [!NOTE]
 > *The token values that are supplied to the **GenerateSegment** method are saved by the **Text Template Processor** class library.
 If you later
-> call **GenerateSegment** for another segment that has some of the same token names and associated values then you would need to supply token
+> call **GenerateSegment** for another segment that has some of the same token names then you would need to supply token
 > values only for any new token names or for previous token names that have changed values.*

 Before processing any text lines, the ***GenerateSegment*** method will take care of processing any segment options that may be defined on the